NiltonFerraz/rocketseat-explorer-spa-universe-en/README.md

 # SPA Universe

-## 💻 Neste desafio, aprendi novos conceitos de JavaScript
+## 💻 In this challenge, I learned new JavaScript concepts

-Pratiquei e revi tudo o que foi ensinado na aula **💜**
+I practiced and reviewed everything taught in class **💜**

 <aside>
-💡 O que foi abordado nesse desafio:
+💡 What was covered in this challenge:

-- Conceitos de SPA;
+- SPA concepts;
-- Mapeamento de rotas;
+- Route mapping;
-- Assíncrono e promises;
+- Asynchronous and promises;
-- Orientação a objetos;
+- Object orientation;
-- Classes e muito mais.
+- Classes and much more.

 </aside>